groq/mlagility/docs/benchit_user_guide.md

 ### Available Devices

-MLAgility supports benchmarking on both locally installed devices, as well as devices on remote machines (e.g., cloud VMs).
+MLAgility supports benchmarking on both locally installed devices (including x86 CPUs/ NVIDIA GPUs), as well as devices on remote machines (e.g., cloud VMs).

 If you are using a remote machine, it must:
 - turned on